tylim88/Firelord/README.md

 ## 🦎 Caveats

-Because of the heavy use of generic types and utility types, typescript hints may look chaotic.
+Because of the heavy use of generic types and utility types, typescript hints may look chaotic, also some confusions:

+1. no error shown on member that has type error if other members also having type errors
+2. error shown on member that is ok instead
+3. everything has type error

+The wrapper priority is to make sure you cannot go wrong.
+There will be no false positive, only misplaced negative(the error appears on another member).

 However, there is no need to be panic.
+As long as there is an error, then something must be wrong.
 Simply check your data type carefully.
-The wrapper priority is to make sure you cannot go wrong.

 ## 🐎 Road Map